-Having the right tech in place at your short-term rental is key to streamlining your workflow and potentially saving you big money.
-Plus, tech solutions can be easily replicated for multiple properties, helping you scale smarter and stay efficient as you grow.
+Having the right smart home technology in place at your short-term rental is key to streamlining your workflow and potentially saving you big money.
+Plus, digital technology solutions can be easily replicated for multiple properties, helping you scale smarter and stay efficient as you grow.

-These days, there is a tech answer to many of the common problems at vacation rentals—from partying guests to pipe leaks.
+These days, there is a smart technology answer to many of the common problems at vacation rentals—from partying guests to pipe leaks.
 In fact, the problem may be having too many tech solutions to sort through.

-In this post, I’ll take you through some of the most important tech innovations for the short-term rental industry in 2020, as well as my favorite brands for each solution.
+In this post, I’ll take you through some of the most important smart technologies for the short-term rental industry in 2020, as well as my favorite brands for each solution.

 My failures with a few different locks will be your gain.

 Like many of us who have been in the industry a long time, I started out with a lockbox and key.
 But keyless entry is becoming the industry standard for good reason.